menu

 As is often the case in a small town, Fort Dick doesn't have a public transportation system that people use for their commute.

-The education level of Fort Dick citizens is a little higher than the average for US cities and towns: 21.56% of adults in Fort Dick have at least a bachelor's degree.
+The citizens of Fort Dick are slightly better educated than the national average of 21.84% for all cities and towns, with 21.56% of adults in Fort Dick having a bachelor's degree or advanced degree.

 The per capita income in Fort Dick in 2022 was $33,907, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $135,628 for a family of four.